-Graph 2 The amount of palm fruit bunches used in palm oil production in 2018 to 2022
+Graph 2 Amount of palm fruit bunches used in palm oil production in 2019 to 2023

 The amount of produced Crude Palm Oil in Thailand would be in the same direction as the amount of palm fruit used in produce crude palm oil.
 In the past, the demand for crude palm oil was used in many consumer products.